churchill-lab/sysgen2015/README.md

 ### Access your virtual machine in the web browser

-In your browser you can now access RStudio at http://DROPLET.IP.ADDRESS:8787 (user: rstudio, password: rstudio) and the terminal at http://DROPLET.IP.ADDRESS:8080 (user: root, password: root).
-The eQTL and pQTL viewers are running at http://DROPLET.IP.ADDRESS:8888 and http://DROPLET.IP.ADDRESS:8889, respectively.
+In your browser you can now access RStudio at http://IP.ADDRESS:8787 (user: rstudio, password: sysgen) and the terminal at http://IP.ADDRESS:43210 (user: root, password: sysgen).
+The eQTL and pQTL viewers are running at http://IP.ADDRESS:8888 and http://IP.ADDRESS:8889, respectively.

 You are paying for your Digital Ocean machine as long as it is running.
 Do not forget to destroy it when you are done!